plone/training/docs/mastering-plone/what_is_plone.md

 ## Architecture

-Plone started as a extension for CMF, which is a extension for Zope... wait, what?
+Plone started as an extension for CMF, which is a extension for Zope... wait, what?

 ```
   VOLTO